 What you get ...

-Typically, I have a three-hour minimum for weddings that have just one location and less than 40 people, and a four-hour minimum for weddings that have more than 40 people or involve two locations.
 All photography agreements include a free web site for online viewing and ordering.
 Options for purchasing a printable CD, a DVD slideshow, announcements, and four-color press photobooks are available.
 You can make those decisions after you've seen the images.

 Prices and Specials ...